Iloilo Mission Hospital: Renaming of hospital, expansion and filipinization (1932-1937)

 A noteworthy addition to the services of the Iloilo Mission Hospital by that time was the Tuberculosis Pavilion in March 1935.
 The building begun with funds raised in 1910.
 The funds generally grew until it was large enough to put up a cottage suitable for the needs of TB patients.
 This additional service department augmented the learning experiences of the nursing students.
 It was also in the same year, according to the Iloilo Mission Hospital Training School for Nurses school records, that high school graduates with an average of 80% were given preference for admission to the said school.

 In 1937, the move for the Filipinization of Iloilo Mission Hospital yielded for the institution to appoint its first Filipino hospital director, Dr. Lorenzo Porras while Rosa Hofilena became the acting superintendent of nurses and at the same time as an operating room nurse supervisor.
 Flora Ernst was given the post Technical Adviser of Nursing Services.
 Dr. Henry Waters and another medical missionary doctor, Dorothy K. Chambers were given the titles Associate Physicians.
-In the early part of 1939, Miss Rosa Hofilena resigned, and Miss Flora Ernst was recalled to become superintendent of nurses again.
+In the early part of 1939, Rosa Hofilena resigned, and Flora Ernst was recalled to become superintendent of nurses again.
 In 1937 Loreto Tupaz was appointed full-time principal of the training school.
-With Flora Ernst as full-time superintendent of nurses in the hospital and Miss Tupaz in the training school for nurses, the running of both hospital and training school was in capable and dedicated hands.
+With Flora Ernst as full-time superintendent of nurses in the hospital and Tupaz in the training school for nurses, the running of both hospital and training school was in capable and dedicated hands.

 The hospital was run by the American Protestants from its foundation in 1906 until the late 1940s.
 The last American director of the hospital was Henry S. Waters from 1934 to 1948.